A Regularized Conditional GAN for Posterior Sampling in Image Recovery Problems

-One of the main challenges with the cGAN framework in image recovery problems is that, for each training measurement example $\vec{y}_t$, there is only a single image example $\vec{x}_t$.
+One of the main challenges with the cGAN framework in image recovery problems is that, for each measurement example $\vec{y}_t$, there is only a single image example $\vec{x}_t$.
 Thus, with the previously described training methodology, there is no incentive for the generator to produce diverse samples $G(\vec{z},\vec{y})|_{\vec{z}\sim\pz}$ for a fixed $\vec{y}$.
 This can lead to the generator learning to ignore the code vector $\vec{z}$, which causes a form of ``mode collapse.''

-Although issues with stability and mode collapse are also present in \emph{unconditional} GANs (uGANs), the causes of mode-collapse in uGANs or discretely conditioned cGANs \cite{Mirza:14} are fundamentally different than in cGANs like ours.
-In the latter case, there is only \emph{one} example of a valid $\vec{x}_t$ for each given $\vec{y}_t$, whereas in the former there are either many $\vec{x}_t$, or many $\vec{x}_t$ for each conditioning class.
-As a result, most strategies used to combat mode-collapse in uGANs \cite{Schonfeld:CVPR:20,Karras:NIPS:20,Zhao:AAAI:21} are not well suited to cGANs.
+Although issues with stability and mode collapse are also present in \emph{unconditional} GANs (uGANs) or discretely conditioned cGANs \cite{Mirza:14}, the causes are fundamentally different than in continuously conditioned cGANs like ours.
+With continuously conditioned cGANs, there is only \emph{one} example of a valid $\vec{x}_t$ for each given $\vec{y}_t$, whereas with uGANs there are many $\vec{x}_t$ and with discretely conditioned cGANs there are many $\vec{x}_t$ for each conditioning class.
+As a result, most strategies that are used to combat mode-collapse in uGANs \cite{Schonfeld:CVPR:20,Karras:NIPS:20,Zhao:AAAI:21} are not well suited to cGANs.
 For example, mini-batch discrimination strategies like MBSD \cite{Karras:ICLR:18} , where the discriminator aims to distinguish a mini-batch of true samples $\{\vec{x}_t\}$ from a mini-batch of generated samples $\{\hvec{x}_t\}$, don't work with cGANs because the posterior statistics are very different than the prior statistics.

 To combat mode collapse in cGANs, Adler \& \"Oktem~\cite{Adler:18} proposed to use a three-input discriminator $\Dadler_{\vec{\phi}}:\mc{X}\times\mc{X}\times\mc{Y}\rightarrow \Real$ and replace $\Ladv$ from \eqref{Ladv} with the loss